litcoder/grpcobsr/README.md

-# Event subscription with gRPC
+# Event subscription on gRPC (C++)
 Event subscription example on gRPC.
+This code implement a simple POC program that sends/receives randomly choosen stock data with random price changes.

 ## Build
 ```